NatiG25/Budget-App/README.md

 # Budget-App

-> This is a web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spent and on what.
+This is a web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## Built With